stumpapp/stump/README.md

 - Full OPDS + OPDS Page Streaming support
 - EPUB, PDF, and CBZ/CBR support
-- Customizable configuration (for both Docker and local hosting)
+- Customizable server configuration (for both Docker and local hosting)
-- Scheduled and invokable filesystem indexing/scanning
+- Complex but lean and speedy indexing/scanning operations
 - Support for a range of metadata operations (e.g. adding/removing tags, changing metadata, etc.)
 - Import/export of libraries
 - Configurable CBR-to-CBZ conversion
-- Small footprint and resource utilization (Docker image size currently sits at ~41MB)
+- Small footprint and resource utilization
 - Integrated web client (React) served by Rust server
-  - Full Text Search
-  - Server management
-  - Built-in webreader for media
-- Role-based access control (i.e. the server owner and authorized users)
-- Language support (currently only English)
-  - Once more of the core features are implemented, I'll be prioritizing language support

-You can track the development of this project [here](https://github.com/users/aaronleopold/projects/2)
+For more, feel free to view the [FAQ](https://stumpapp.dev/faq) page.
+If you're interested in tracking the development of specific features, you can take a look at the [V1 Project Board](https://github.com/users/aaronleopold/projects/2).

+## Getting Started

+For information about getting started, how Stump works and manages your library data, and much more detailed information, please visit [stumpapp.dev](https://stumpapp.dev/guides).

 ## Project Structure